4 critical strategies for ensuring business continuity in the manufacturing industry

 Now it’s time to construct your business continuity, crisis management, and disaster recovery plans.
 It is crucial to understand the distinctions between these plans and how they can complement one another.

 A crisis management plan enables your business to respond swiftly and in an organised manner to unforeseen or sudden incidents.
 It includes vital information regarding communication protocols with staff and key stakeholders, escalation and de-escalation procedures, as well as immediate actions to be taken.
 On the other hand, a business continuity plan outlines the steps necessary to recover and resume critical operations at a predefined level after any disruption that affects the business’s functioning, regardless of its duration.
-A disaster recovery plan primarily focuses on restoring the business’s critical technology infrastructure and encompasses procedures for managing the recovery of IT and communication services to support the business after a service disruption.
+A disaster recovery plan primarily focuses on restoring the business’s critical technology infrastructure.
+It also encompasses procedures for managing the recovery of IT and communication services to support the business after a service disruption.
 If needed, a crisis management plan can be integrated into the broader business continuity plan.

 Top tip – prioritise smart planning over excessive planning!